Promoting British values at Cheltenham Bournside School and Sixth Form Centre

 Mutual respect and tolerance of those with different faiths and beliefs

-Through ‘Bournside pride’, assemblies with built-in reflection time, support and raising of funds for selected charities, Learning to Learn, RS, PSCHEE and many other subject areas, we deal with issues such as prejudice, discrimination, racism, sexism and bullying.
+Through ‘Bournside pride’, assemblies with built-in reflection time, support and raising of funds for selected charities, RS, PSCHEE and many other subject areas, we deal with issues such as prejudice, discrimination, racism, sexism and bullying.

 Every year we celebrate the European Day of Languages.
 Cultural appreciation and development form part of our curriculum.
 We place great emphasis on providing encounters and participation in events and celebrations to broaden all students’ experiences and awareness of others.